February 2015 Competition

 Communication of results

 Research offices will be informed of the competition results pertaining to their applicants by way of SSHRC’s secure site.
-All applicants will receive, in addition to SSHRC’s notice of decision, a summary of the adjudication committee’s evaluation of their proposal.
+All applicants will receive, in addition to SSHRC’s notice of decision, a summary of the adjudication committee’s evaluation of their proposal, where applicable.

 Administrative Regulations and Related Information